Inline comments for rendered Markdown in VS Code. Select text, add comments, and send feedback to your AI agent—without touching the source file.

 - Use the export/import commands to backup or share comments as JSON

-Commentary supports two types of agent integration: automatic (Send) and manual (Copy).
+Commentary supports two types of agent integration: CLI tools (Send) and manual (Copy).

-These methods send comments directly to your agent and automatically apply edits to your files:
+These methods pipe comments to agentic tools via terminal, automatically apply edits to your files, and stay open for follow-up interaction:

 Behavior: